serverpod/serverpod_docs/docs/05-concepts/10-authentication/01-setup.md

 The full migration instructions can be found in the [migration guide](../database/migrations).

 ### Configure Authentication
 Serverpod's auth module comes with a default Authentication Configuration.
-To customize it, go to your main `server.dart` file, import the `serverpod_auth_server` module, set up the authentication configuration:
+To customize it, go to your main `server.dart` file, import the `serverpod_auth_server` module and set up the authentication configuration:

 ```dart